Skip to content

 Database Models

-• UserAction - Individual action items with urgency, due dates, and silencing
+• UserAction - Individual action items with urgency, due dates, silencing support, and corrective actions

 API Endpoints

-• GET /api/user-actions/ - List user actions (filterable by urgency)
+• GET /api/user-actions/ - List user actions (filterable by urgency, type, silenced status)

 • POST /api/user-actions/{uuid}/execute_action/ - Execute corrective actions